 Environmental simulation imitates natural environmental influences on materials and components.
 The aim is to shorten practical testing, reduce development risk and gain sufficient knowledge about the reliability and service life of components and subsystems even before prototypes are completed.
 At the KUZ, a variety of testing equipment is available to simulate the stresses imposed on your products by temperature, climate and solar radiation in a wide range of ways.

 Most plastics are flammable by nature.
 To ensure that they can nevertheless be used in areas where flame protection is required, the use of flame retardants and the verification of their burning behavior by means of various fire tests have become established.
-Characteristic values in this area include, for example, burning speed (or burning rate), flammability (or ignitability) or the ability of a material to self-extinguish after contact with a flame.
+Characteristic values in this area include, for example, burning speed (or burning rate), flammability (or ignitability), and the ability of a material to self-extinguish after contact with a flame.

 The appearance of a surface determines the visual impression of a product and should convey a feeling of value and quality to the viewer.
 The look and feel of a surface should also last as long as possible in use.
-Surface tests simulate the resistance of surfaces to different influences such as scratching, rubbing or various media (hand perspiration, sunscreen, cleaning agents, ...).
+Surface tests simulate the resistance of surfaces to different influences such as scratching, rubbing, and various media (hand perspiration, sunscreen, cleaning agents, ...).
 Depending on the load, possible damage can thus be identified in advance and thus avoided.
 The assessment of the visual impression, as well as the color and gloss measurement are also part of the surface inspection.

 One of the characteristic features of plastics are their strongly temperature-dependent material properties.
 These depend on the type of plastic and the additives used (e.g. impact modifiers, reinforcing materials, etc.).
 By using polymer blends or radiation crosslinking, an additional increase in thermal resistance can be achieved.

 Imaging techniques are the basis for understanding the behavior of a component under load.
 Its properties are primarily influenced by the existing structure of the plastics.
-This results from the material used, added additives and the actual processing conditions.
+This results from the material used, additives and the actual processing conditions.
 Imaging techniques provide a view into the material or the component.
 At the KUZ, various imaging techniques are available that provide important information on a component, which can be used for everything from material development to failure analysis.